bobdavies2000/OpenCVB/README.md

 -   Cells with “ideal” depth are those filled with depth pixels.
     -   Ideal depth is clearly visible from both the left and right cameras.
     -   See example output below showing cells covering the depth image.
--   TreeView form was moved into the VB_Classes where the data is produced.
+-   TreeView form was moved into the VBClasses where the data is produced.
     -   Allowed code to be simpler in the Main form.
     -   TreeView button is no longer needed in Main
 -   A log of previous changes is included at the bottom of this document.